awepo-pro/fdct/readme.md

 ```

 ## NOTE
-[this website](https://www.fdct.gov.mo/zh_tw/research_funding1.html) doesn't finish reformat into Q&A. Therefore, there is only 1 webpage suit for this format
+it is disable to reformat this [this website](https://www.fdct.gov.mo/zh_tw/research_funding1.html) into Q&A structure.
+Therefore, there is only 1 webpage suit for this format